 There are different types of pricing models for managed IT services and SaaS.
 Let’s start with managed services pricing models that are most popular for businesses.
 These are the following: Per-user, per-device, monitoring only, and tiered pricing models.

 - Per-User pricing model typically charges a monthly flat rate per end user.
 It covers IT support on all user devices and is a straightforward pricing model that can help minimize the guesswork.

-- Another pricing model for managed IT services is the per-device option.
+- Another pricing model for remote IT services is the per-device option.
 This provides a flat rate for each type of supported device.
 For example, a basic per-device pricing model may assign a monthly flat rate of $99 per managed network, $29 per network printer, $299 per server, and $69 per desktop.
 This pricing model makes the pricing structure simple and more comfortable to give customers a quotation or estimate of the cost.

 - Monitoring only pricing model is another option for utilizing managed services.
 Managed service providers are in charge only of monitoring the network and alerting their customers.
 Customers are billed for remediation tasks identified through monitoring.

 - Lastly, one of the most popular pricing models is the tiered pricing option.
 This model sells bundled packages of IT services.
 The price increases as the business avail more services.
-This option is the most flexible pricing model for managed IT services.
+This option is the most flexible pricing model for remote IT services.

 The software as a service solution also has different pricing models popular to businesses, and these are as follows: flat rate, usage-based, tiered, and per-user pricing models.

 - The simplest pricing model for SaaS is the flat rate option.
 SaaS providers offer a single price, a single product, and a single set of features.
 This is billed monthly and has similarities to the software licensing model before the cloud existed.